pradipdharam/Donations-Funding-Approval-Engine-for-DonorsChoose.org/README.md

     All three models are overfitting
     Model 1 looks good performer in comparison on other models

 #### Disclaimer: This problem statement is been solved purely for purpose of learning and not to earn money.
+I am no way associated with DonorsChoose.org